ibm-cloud-docs/monitoring/troubleshoot.md

 {:pre: .pre}
 {:note:.deprecated}

-# Troubleshooting for IBM Cloud Monitoring with Sysdig
+# Troubleshooting for {{site.data.keyword.mon_full_notm}}
 {: #troubleshoot}

-General problems with using IBM Cloud Monitoring with Sysdig might include xxx or xxx.
+This topic covers general problems that you may encounter when you use the {{site.data.keyword.mon_full_notm}} service.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

 ## Are you getting an error creating a capture?